Hours are by appointment only. Please call or text and we will do our best to accommodate you.

-After first adjustment, you may become very tired and want to sleep.
-This is normal for most people and you should be allowed time to sleep.
-When you sleep is when the body heals itself.
+After first adjustment, your animal may become very tired and want to sleep.
+This is normal for most animals and they should be allowed time to sleep.
+When they sleep is when the body heals itself.

 Stenuous activities should be avoided for 24-36 hours.

-You may tend to drink more water after your adjustment.
+Animals may tend to drink more water after their adjustment.

-Some people become more rejuvenated after their adjustment.
-Owners need to be careful that these animals don't do too much and injure yourself or make yourself sore by overdoing it.
+Some animals become more rejuvenated after their adjustment.
+Owners need to be careful that these animals don't do too much and injure themselves or make themselves sore by overdoing it.

-Some people are a bit sore after their adjustment.
+Some animals are a bit sore after their adjustment.
 This can last from 24-48 hours.
 Older animals tend to take longer to overcome this.
 However, they should be better after the 24-48 hours.
-If not, call the office.
+If not, call the office or your veterinarian.
 Sometimes an adjustment can uncover an underlying condition that has not been apparent until the compensation is removed by the adjustment.
-If this is the case, you may seem worse or develop an apparently new condition following the adjustment.
+If this is the case, the animal may appear worse or develop an apparently new condition following the adjustment.
 In these cases, consult you veterinarian.